informalsystems/atomkraft/README.md

 ## Conceptual overview

-In itself, Atomkraft is nothing more that a command-line application, which is as easy to obtain for your system as executing `pip install atomkraft`; please consult the detailed [Installation Instructions](INSTALLATION.md) if needed.
+In itself, Atomkraft is nothing more than a command-line application, which is as easy to obtain for your system as executing `pip install atomkraft`; please consult the detailed [Installation Instructions](INSTALLATION.md) if needed.
 At the top-level, Atomkraft provides you the commands illustrated in the diagram below.

 ![Atomkraft users](docs/images/atomkraft-users.svg)